sktime/skbase/enhancement_proposals/sbep_1.md

   and drawing a simple block representation in HTML)
 - Support simple composition where parameter arguments are other `BaseObject`s, including the ability to get and set the parameters of component `BaseObject`s
+- Interface for instance-level override of configuration context
-- Provide an interface for parameter validation.
+- Interface for parameter validation.

 `BaseObject`s should also follow certain design patterns and coding practices,
 including: